NCWhitDev/NCWhitDev/README.md

 ###

-<p align="left">My name is Connor! <br><br>I am a inspired graduate from Appalachian State with a degree in Computer Science and Data Science. <br><br>I've worked on many projects in my short journey so far, ranging from passion projects, open-source, to Game Jams!
+<p align="left">My name is Connor! <br><br>I'm a inspired graduate from Appalachian State University with a degree in Computer Science and Data Science. <br><br>I've worked on many projects in my short journey so far, ranging from passion projects, open-source, to Game Jams!
 I always look forward to learning new skills and facing my next challenge. <br><br>"Always keep learning, Don't ever quit."</p>

 ###